 Once you feel that the temperature is adjusted, carefully place the coral on the ground of the tank.
 By drip acclimating your corals you allow them to slowly get used to the new (and probably different) water parameters of your reef tank.

 Different corals need different placement.
 SPS corals prefer high water flow and intense light.
 So, place them as high as possible.
 But make sure they don’t breach the water surface.
 As for LPS corals, you can place them deep in the water as light and flow aren’t much of an issue for them.
 The same goes for soft corals, lower in the tank is fine as long as there’s still some flow present.
+Read my tutorial on how to place coral frags on live rocks, as this will come in handy with your first corals.

 Care and Maintenance of Corals